These are terms and conditions that apply when you use Self Invest to invest.

-None of the information made available to you via the Self Invest option is intended to be, or should be construed as financial product advice.
-You should consider whether any information made available to you is appropriate to you having regard to your objectives, circumstances and needs.
-If you are in any doubt, you should seek advice from an appropriately qualified financial adviser.
+Self Invest gives you access to comprehensive research and market commentary to help you manage your investments.
+However none of this information is intended to be, or should be construed as, financial product advice.
+You should consider whether the information provided is appropriate to you, taking into consideration your objectives, circumstances and needs.
+If you are in any doubt, you should seek advice from a qualified financial adviser.

 The interest earned on the balance in your transaction account is subject to change.
 For the current interest rate, please visit our website.

-The timing of any liquidation of assets within your Self Invest option will be completed at our sole discretion and in the following order:
+The timing of any liquidation of assets within your Self Invest option will be completed at our sole discretion.

-You are required to ensure you have sufficient funds available in these other QSuper investment options before submitting a withdrawal claim form.
-You must also hold an amount of $10,000 in your Accumulation account or 24 months of Income account payments in your QSuper Income account.
-If you have insufficient funds to process the claim, QSuper will attempt to contact you with regard to your claim request.
+It’s important to make sure you have sufficient funds available in your other QSuper investment options before submitting your withdrawal claim form.
+You must also hold an amount of $10,000 in your Accumulation account or 24 months of standard

+Income account payments in your QSuper Income account before submitting your withdrawal claim form.
+If you have insufficient funds to process the claim, we’ll attempt to contact you to let you know.

 Term deposit orders will be processed by QSuper each working day.
 Orders placed after 11.59pm on any day will be processed on the next working day.

 Orders to buy or sell shares and/or ETFs first need to be validated by our broker and will normally be passed to market upon successful validation.
-We reserve the right to reject any order.
+We do however reserve the right to reject any order.